joejag/talk-mob_programming_and_lego/notes/parts/0_intro.md

 # Paint brushes

+* To paint you more of a picture
 * The PO has quit
 * Three devs are working on nine cards simultaneously.
 Lead time over a month for most stories.
 * Stand-ups are scheduled for every second Monday